-- To save lives and help stop the spread of Corvid 19 – the regulations state we are unable to do homechecks – which means, in some situations, we will be unable to home dogs.
+To save lives and help stop the spread of Covid 19 – the regulations state we are unable to do traditional style homechecks – which means, in some situations, we will be unable to home dogs.
 We maybe unable to enter your home.
 If we do have to enter, strict protocols will be followed.

 - However in certain circumstances, especially if we can access your garden without entering your home – we can use technology to overcome some of the issues.
 This also depends on your location, so please check below.

 - Each case is different so we will explain how we will proceed with your application once we call you.